zentuit/soomla-ios-core/README.md

 *This project is a part of [The SOOMLA Project](http://project.soom.la) which is a series of open source initiatives with a joint goal to help mobile game developers get better stores and more in-app purchases.*

+Didn't you ever wanted an in-app purchase one liner that looks like this ?!

 ios-store
 ---
 The ios-store is our ios-falvored code initiative part of The SOOMLA Project.
 It is an iOS SDK that simplifies the App Store's in-app purchasing API and complements it with storage, security and event handling.
 The project also includes a sample app for reference.
 As an optional (and currently EXPERIMENTAL) part of our open-source projects you can also get the storefront's theme which you can customize with your own game's assets.
 To use our storefront, refer to [Get your own Storefront](https://github.com/soomla/android-store/wiki/Get-your-own-Storefront-%5BEXPERIMENTAL%5D).